 Yeah, the coyote’s way dead and it happens.
 I feel sad for it.
 It’s upsetting to me.
 But I’m astonished that such a pretty driver of a fairly expensive SUV would have such compassion that she’d actually stop to do something.
 She’s pretty enough that I wouldn’t have been surprised if someone told me she had never had dirt under her fingernails her entire life.
 Lovely, she is.
 By looks alone you wouldn’t be surprised to see her sitting silently behind sunglasses, as seat candy in a stock broker’s 750i as he would drive past.

 She volunteered as she dismounted from her SUV that she usually carries “a towel or something” in her car for such purposes.
 Wow.
-I didn’t know anyone like her existed in the big city.
+Other than my son’s lovely mother, I didn’t know anyone like her existed in the big city.
 Her demeanor and persona were that of someone who has a big Heart.
 She also said she thought the coyote might have still been alive when she first passed before I did.
 She explained it seemed to be laying on its side, curled up, but facing traffic when she passed.
 By the time I had seen it, it was facing away from traffic.
 I reassured her, explaining it was likely dead right after impact, but a subsequent car would have hit it again, after its death, and rolled it on its other side.
 This thought was uncomfortable for both of us, but she accepted it gratefully.

 Its common knowledge in Buddhist cultures that a phowa needs to be performed when a person crosses over, especially in cases of surprise death.
 “The Tibetan Book of the Dead” or “Bardo Thodol“ is about how to ease a soul’s transition into its next state.
 As far as I’ve heard that’s just for people.
-But I’d suspect many Buddhists are totally fine doing such a thing for critters.
+But I’d surmise myriad Buddhists are totally fine doing such a thing for critters.
 I did what I knew how to from the many times I’ve witnessed for animals as they crossed, and the couple of times I’ve been on the scene after a person crossed.
 Yeah, I know that’s strange for a white man.
 But, you could accept it.

 My new acquaintance walked to the hedge under which I had just lain the coyote, just behind a fence, as I watched.
 Standing, she half-turned toward me and said, “You’re getting angel wings for this.”
 I figured I’ll never see her again.
-Still wanting in vain to look as little as possible like a freak to passing motorists, I replied, “I’m not sure about that,” although I’d certainly be glad to accept a modicum of good karma and was touched that she offered it.
+Still wanting in vain to look as little as possible like a freak to passing motorists, I replied, “I’m not sure about that,” although I’d certainly be glad to accept a modicum of good karma and was deeply touched that she offered it.
 “I’m just going to say a little prayer for it and then I’ll go,” she said.
 Crouching, she faced the coyote and silently spoke her benediction.
 I thought a surprising compliment in her direction, “This girl’s fearless.”
-I had already been silently reciting my own prayer on the fly, sending the coyote on to fur-dog heaven.
+I had already been silently reciting my own prayer on the fly, sending the coyote on to its fur-dog heaven.